IABTechLab/uid2docs/README.md

 The UID2 framework has the following principles as its foundation:

-- **First-party relationships**: UID2 enables advertisers to easily activate their first-party data on publisher websites across the open internet.
+- **First-party relationships**: UID2 enables advertisers to activate their first-party data on publisher websites across the open internet.

-- **Non-proprietary (universal) standard**: UID2 is accessible to all [participants](#participants) in the advertising ecosystem who abide by the code of conduct.
+- **Non-proprietary (universal) standard**: All [participants](#participants) in the advertising ecosystem who abide by the code of conduct can access UID2.

 - **Open source**: The source code for the UID2 [components](#components) is publicly available with established processes for accepting contributions from the community.